probmods/probmods2/index.md

     <em>A probabilistic programming language for the web</em></li>
 </ul>

+<h3>Previous edition</h3>

+The first edition of this book used the probabilistic programming language Church and can be found <a href="https://probmods.org/v1/">here</a>.

 <h3>Acknowledgments</h3>

 <p>We are grateful to the following people, who contributed content or technical expertise: Timothy J. O’Donnell, Andreas Stuhlmuller, Tomer Ullman, John McCoy, Long Ouyang, Julius Cheng, and Robert Hawkins.</p>